- Students & Parents

 - Our attendance policy (in accordance with Ed.
 Code48205) stipulates that tardies can only be excused for the reasons listed in #1 above.
 Therefore, an unexcused tardy is the same as an unexcused absence.

 - Students who plan to leave campus for a medical or court appointment must follow proper procedures or risk being marked truant.
 Students are required to bring a note signed by a parent to the attendance office.
 A pass will be issued to the student’s classroom before their leave time.
 They may then be signed out by the parent, someone on their emergency card or someone with written permission.
 Any student leaving campus must report to the office FIRST.

-- When a student has had 10 single period EXCUSED absences in a school year, any further absences for illness must be verified by a physician with a doctor’s note or they will be unexcused.
-Note: single period is one specific class period, for example, period 2.
+- When a student has had 10 daily EXCUSED absences in a school year, any further absences for illness must be verified by a physician with a doctor’s note, or they will be unexcused.
+Note: Being absent from school for a full day.

 - Students must attend at least 4 periods of classes in order to participate in any school related activities.

 Any absence, for any reason other than those listed above in #1 under Excused Absences, is considered unexcused.
 An excused absence that is not properly reported (or verified by doctor’s note if needed) within 24 hours will be considered unexcused.

 Unexcused Absences/Truancy: Education Code Section 48260 states “Any pupil subject to full time education who is absent from school without a valid excuse three (3) days or tardy without a valid excuse in excess of 30 minutes on each of more than three (3) days in any one school year is a truant and shall be reported to the attendance supervisor or the superintendent of the district.”